Pediatric allergies in Lake Barrington IL relieved by treating the cause

 The idea with both types of immunotherapy is to expose the immune system to the allergen in very small, but gradually increasing doses, building up the body’s tolerance to the allergen.
 The American College of Allergy, Asthma and Immunology reports sublingual therapy has promise for the management of allergies particularly common among children.
 This includes sensitivities to eggs that produce hives and other physical symptoms, allergic rhinitis or hay fever (brought on not by hay but by mites, grass, ragweed, dander and tree pollens), and for the chronic skin condition, atopic dermatitis (eczema).

 Our specialists, Drs.
-Noga Askenazi, Eugenia Hahn, and Dipika Patel have experience with the latest, proven methods for treating pediatric allergies in Lake Barrington IL.
+Noga Askenazi, and Eugenia Hahn have experience with the latest, proven methods for treating pediatric allergies in Lake Barrington IL.
 Call our local office at 847 888 8802.